lhofbauer/fratoo/docs/introduction.rst

 fratoo complements this existing pool of energy system optimization frameworks with a focus on facilitating the development of **multi-scale models** to derive scenario pathways that can support multi-scale or polycentric governance of sustainable energy transitions.
 As such, it is less of a new stand-alone framework but acts as a *frame* around OSeMOSYS.

-fratoo aims to add to the existing landscape of frameworks, in particular OSeMOSYS, by pursuing following design goals:
+fratoo aims to add to the existing landscape of frameworks, in particular OSeMOSYS, by pursuing the following design goals:

 * To allow for a straightforward and logical way to define and model energy systems across multiple spatial scales
-* To facilitate versatile model runs of different spatial entities and scales, flexible (dis)aggregation of spatial entities and/or results
+* To facilitate versatile model runs of different spatial entities and scales, including flexible aggregation of spatial entities
-* To support prompt analysis of multi-scale results through suitable visualizations

 .. note::  To avoid ambiguity, we here refer to *spatial entities* instead of *regions*.
 While *regions* often refer to separate, not overlapping areas (potentially on the \'regional\' scale), we here use the term *spatial entities*, which refers to spatial areas on any scale, e.g., a local area or an entire country, which can be part of or encompass other entities.